rmldj/memory-llm-paper/README.md

 # Memory characteristics of Large Language Models

-This repository contains code which can be used to perform the experiments reported in the paper
+This repository contains code which can be used to perform the experiments reported in the paper and generate figures

-Romuald A. Janik, *Aspects of human memory and Large Language Models*, arXiv:2310.XXXXX
+Romuald A. Janik, *Aspects of human memory and Large Language Models*, arXiv:2311.XXXXX

 ## Code organization

 `memory.py` contains the key definitions and functions for setting up all the experiments.
 The files with names like `experiments1default.py` contain definitions of all queries necessary for performing a given experiment.
-The outputs of all experiments are saved in the directory `DIR` defined in `utils.py`.
+The outputs of all experiments are saved in the directory `DIR` defined in `utils.py` (default `../results`).

 The experiments are ran on GPT-J writing e.g.
 ```